JoeSz/Sticky-anything-without-cloning-it/README.md

 It is heavily modified.

 Main differences:
 - Working without cloning the element.
 Cloning the element consume more CPU and RAM.
-Also can be dangerous, if cloned element has a unique ID.
+  Also can be dangerous and invalid for HTML5, if cloned element has a unique ID.
 - Theoretically possible, to apply selector more then once.
 More below.
 - Can apply class(es) to fixed element.